Handling Rate Limits in Salesforce API Sync for DSR Pipelines

 return "UNKNOWN"

 Structured logging should capture categorize_api_error outputs alongside retry counts, buffer paths, and DLQ routing decisions.
-Metrics dashboards must track DailyApiRequests consumption velocity, ConcurrentRequests saturation, and DLQ backlog age.
+Metrics dashboards must track Sforce-Limit-Info consumption velocity and DLQ backlog age.
 This telemetry enables proactive capacity planning and provides auditable evidence of compliance-gated processing.

 Implementation Checklist for Production Deployment

-1. Header Telemetry: Parse Sforce-Limit-Info and X-Rate-Limit-Concurrent on every response.
+1. Header Telemetry: Parse Sforce-Limit-Info on every response.
 Never assume Retry-After presence.

 2. Backoff Algorithm: Implement exponential scaling + cryptographic jitter.
 Cap retries below compliance SLA thresholds.